Boosting employment for people with a learning disability

 Why did you want to be involved with IMPACT?

-My experience consulting in the voluntary sector and the private care sector has shown me just how much unaddressed need there is out there.
-I am a strong advocate of community social action, community collaboration and community development, and believe that IMPACT is a really inspiring initiative.
 After a year working with IMPACT running a Demonstrator Project in North Wales, I can really see the potential for the application of evidence to practice.
 I am committed to having frank and emotionally honest conversations with communities about what they need, and with providers about how we can best shape the social care of the future to meet those needs.

-Aspirations and hopes for the project
+What are your aspirations and hopes for the project?

-We hope the project will give us some insight into how evidence-based interventions can improve the independence of people with learning disability, empowering them and creating a more inclusive employment market.
 We hope the learning from this project will be able to be shared and implemented/adapted by other local authorities ultimately improving outcomes for people with learning disabilities and their carers on a larger scale.